- Level: ⭐ Temporal beginner

 Deposit() Activity function.
 Let your Workflow continue to run.
 Open the activity.go file and switch out the comments on the return statements such that the

-Withdraw() Activity function, but throws the error when it attempts the
+Withdraw() Activity function, but error when it attempts the

 Deposit() Activity function.
-Notice how the Worker keeps retrying the
+The important thing to note here is that the Worker keeps retrying the

-Deposit() function?
-To view information of what is happening, visit the UI and click on the RunId of the Workflow.
+You can view more information about what is happening in the UI.
+Click on the RunId of the Workflow.
 You will see the pending Activity listed there with details such as its state, the number of times it has been attempted, and the next scheduled attempt.

 Traditionally application developers are forced to implement timeout and retry logic within the business code itself.
 With Temporal, one of the key value propositions is that timeout configurations and retry policies are specified in the Workflow code as Activity options.
 In our Workflow code you can see that we have specified a StartToCloseTimeout for our Activities, and set a retry policy that tells the server to retry them up to 500 times.
 But we did that as an example for this tutorial, as Temporal automatically uses a default retry policy if one isn't specified!